 Enforcement Drive Snares 11 Major Criminals including Corrupt Officials and Business Executives

-The latest round of arrests were coordinated by the cross-border “Lusaka Agreement Task Force” (LATF), which concluded its enforcement drive several days ago when they netted yet another government official and shipping company executive.
+The latest round of arrests by the cross-border “Lusaka Agreement Task Force” (LATF) included another government official and shipping company executive.
 Kambala Mukenge, Document and Records Senior Manager at OCC (Office of Customs Control Exports) DRC, and Laurent Emery Kabugah, a Manager of ACREP Shipping Company Manager DRC, appeared in court on February 3, 2017 on charges of conspiracy to traffic 1.5 metric tons of elephant tusks.
 The judge turned down their requests for bail.
 They will remain in jail until their next hearing in March.

-The Customs officers and shipping executive are suspected of colluding with Chinese and African nationals believed to be the masterminds of an ivory trafficking syndicate.
-An international arrest warrant has been issued for Louis Yong Toon and Kaba Mamadi, who are now both on the run.
+Both are suspected of colluding with Chinese and African nationals believed to be the masterminds of this ivory trafficking syndicate.
+An international arrest warrant has been issued for Louis Yong Toon and Kaba Mamadi, who are both on the run.

-These latest arrests are part of an ongoing investigation that first saw two DRC government officials and two shipping company managers arrested in September 2016 and more since then.
+The latest arrests are part of an ongoing investigation that saw two DRC government officials and two shipping company managers arrested in September 2016.
 All the accused have been denied bail and are awaiting trial for charges on conspiracy to traffic ivory.
-If convicted, they face sentences of two to five years in jail and/or fines of US$200 to $10,000 dollars.
+If convicted, they face sentences of two to five years in jail and/or fines of US$200 to 10,000 dollars.

-LATF has been following the ivory trafficking case since late 2015 after Thai authorities announced the country’s largest ever seizure of elephant tusks.
+LATF has been following the case since late 2015 when Thai authorities announced the country’s largest ever seizure of elephant tusks.
 Labeled as ‘beans’, the 2.1-ton shipment of 739 tusks originated in the DRC and was bound for Laos via Congo, Brazzaville and Thailand.

-With support from Bangkok-based counter-trafficking organization Freeland, the LATF and the Association of South East Asian Nations Wildlife Enforcement Network (ASEAN-WEN) convened to share information on this and similar seizures of elephant tusks.
-Through support from the US Government and the conservation group, Save the Elephants, Freeland’s special investigations team then trained the African officers on how to follow the trail of documents and money to identify who packed and paid for the illicit cargo of wildlife.
+With support from Bangkok-based counter-trafficking organization Freeland, LATF and the Association of South East Asian Nations Wildlife Enforcement Network (ASEAN-WEN) came together to share information on this and similar seizures of ivory.
+Through additional support from the US Government and the conservation group, Save the Elephants, Freeland’s special investigations team trained the African officers on how to follow the trail of documents and money to identify who packed and paid for the cargo of contraband.